Codecademy/docs/documentation/content-standards.md

 ### Components of an Entry

-All Codepedia entries are in Markdown files and should consist of two parts:
+All Codepedia entries are Markdown files and should consist of three parts:

+- **The file name**
-- **The content** itself, written in Markdown.
+- **The content**, written in Markdown.
-- **The metadata** about the content, written in YAML, that appears at the top of the entry.
+- **The metadata** about the content, written in YAML, which appears at the top of the entry.

-We'll describe the standards for the content and the metadata separately.
+We'll describe the standards for each of these components separately.

+### Standards for the file name

+The file name should be the title of the entry, in lowercase, with words replaced by dashes, followed by ``.md``.
+So, to give an example, an encylopedia entry titled "How to Create a Codepedia Entry" should have the file name ``how-to-create-a-codepedia-entry.md``.

-### Editorial Standards for the Content
+### Standards for the content

 - All text should be written in Markdown
   - For more details on Markdown, see Codecademy's [Curriculum Markdown Style Guide](http://curriculum-documentation.codecademy.com/content-guidelines/markdown-style-guide/).